-After the football season began, I remember having a home or away games every Friday evening.
-During the games, one of the school audio-visual instructors would film all of the football action.
+After the football season began, I remember having a home or away game every Friday evening.
+During the games, one of the school's audio-visual instructors would film all of the football action.
 At away games, he usually had his movie camera mounted on a tripod which was placed on top of our team school bus parked near the football field.

 The football season of 1960 was not very good because we lost almost all of our games.
 In a practice before the second last game of the year, I broke the leg of one of our defensive tackles while blocking him.
 The result was that I had to take his place on defense and play both ways during the last two games.